 Aside from the infusion of cash, the other key advantage of obtaining VC funding includes the relationship with the individuals at the venture capital firm.
 The right firm may serve as an important partner and resource, may expose its portfolio companies to an established network, provide expertise and guidance at the right time and help instill a healthy sense of urgency and discipline in the founders.
 Each year, the more established VC firms typically hear thousands of pitches from prospective companies who are trying to secure funding.
 However, a very small percentage of these companies actually secure any funding at all.
 Needless to say, securing the right kind of venture capital funding for your business is no easy task.

 Once VC funding is secured, startups will essentially be trading a part of their business in exchange for accelerated growth.
+Sometimes even small investments can be beneficial if they are from the right partner.
+Being backed by a well-known VC firm can provide credibility and help attract talent, customers, and additional investors.
 Make sure that you and your VC firm have your goals aligned for the future of the business.
 Remember that you are still the owner / CEO of your business, but you may have some additional accountability after receiving the venture capital funding.

 To maximize the likelihood of securing venture capital funding, it is highly advisable for capital-seeking business owners to perform advance research to learn about the venture capital process, which includes the following: